About Clare

 Qualifications, Training and Therapeutic Orientation

 I completed counselling training nearly 15 years ago and have been practicing psychotherapy in private practice for about five years.
-My current training is a three-year advanced programme designed for mental health professionals already working in psychotherapy and counselling, including psychiatrists, GPs, psychotherapists, psychologists, counsellors, and other allied health professionals.
+I am currently undertaking an advanced three-year programme for experienced mental health professionals (GPs, psychiatrists, counsellors, psychotherapists, and other allied health professions) already working in psychotherapy and counselling.

 I have a Postgraduate Diploma in Science (Consciousness, Spirituality, and Transpersonal Psychology) and am currently completing a Master of Science (MSc), with my dissertation expected to be finished in July 2025.
 My undergraduate degree was a Bachelor of Arts in Economics and Philosophy.
 Alongside my professional training, I’ve also undertaken long-term personal psychotherapy, which continues to shape my work.

-My approach is integrative, drawing on Internal Family Systems, Psychosynthesis, Jungian analytic psychology, contemporary psychodynamic and attachment theories, and the neurobiology of early childhood and intergenerational trauma.
-I’ve also undertaken training in psychoanalytic psychotherapy, dreamwork, yoga and meditation teacher training, mindfulness-based CBT, non-violent communication, systems leadership, and group facilitation.
-Alongisde this, I have significant experience with the public sector, having previously worked in senior roles across strategy, policy, communications, and organisational development.
+Alongside my clinical training, I have significant experience with the public sector, having previously worked in senior roles across strategy, policy, communications, and organisational development - primarily across the social and justice sectors, including at the New Zealand Treasury.
 This background allows me to see both the big picture—the interconnectedness of things—and the deeply personal, inner aspect of our lives.

-I understand that opening up about certain parts of your mind or life can feel uncomfortable, even shameful.
+I understand that opening up about certain parts of your mind or life can feel uncomfortable, sometimes even shameful.
 Many of us carry beliefs—passed down through our families and culture—that certain emotions or experiences are bad or wrong.
+Or we might feel that deep down, we are bad or wrong.
 While it’s important to acknowledge how we impact ourselves and others, these judgments can make it difficult to seek support.

 The irony is that the very places we feel discomfort or shame are often where the greatest transformation happens.
 Our early experiences shape us profoundly, and while healing is our responsibility, we have, in many ways, inherited much of our psyche from the generations before us.